Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Democratizing 3D Parallelism

-When we train the model with 3D parallelism, different pipeline stages require different data, some stages even do not load data.
-Naive solutions that all GPU workers load the full datasets and dataloaders will waste memory and computing resources.
-In consideration of this condition, thanks to the graph inputs to nodes dict in auto graph sharding algorithm, we are aware of the user of each input data.
-Therefore, we could split the data so that different stages only load their corresponding data.
-We compare the average data load time with GPT models on 8 GPUs.
-And the results of different microbatch sizes are illustrated in Figure \ref{fig:dataloder}, our splitting method could speedup the data loading for 1.78$\times$-1.98$\times$.

-Assigned a sequence of subgraphs and a dataloader, each worker will restore the proxy nodes into functional modules, and construct communication groups for TMP, PMP and DP.
-Now our high-performance distributed runtime engine can carry out the training procedures.
+After getting the complete subgraph sequence result, we follow AutoPipe~\cite{liu2022autopipe} to assign different parts of the subgraph sequence to different devices and form pipeline stages, thus auto PMP is achieved.
+Take the GPT-2~\cite{gpt2} model training as an example, our model partitioner will split the model into 98 subgraphs (1 embedding subgraph, 48 attention subgraphs, 48 feed-forward network subgraphs, and 1 head layer subgraph), where up to two nodes being transmitted between adjacent subgraphs.
+When training with 4 pipeline stages, AutoPipe will assign 27, 26, 24, and 21 subgraphs to each stage to balance workloads between stages.
+Subsequently, each worker will restore the proxy nodes into functional modules, and construct communication groups for TMP, PMP, and DP.
+Now our high-performance distributed runtime engine can perform the training procedures.